joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6587312/2025/08/31/cubs-add-carlos-santana-playoff-push/

 **Brighton 2 Manchester City 1: Full-backs all at sea in second straight defeat**\
-`Pep Guardiola's men blew a lead at the Amex Stadium, a week on from losing 2-0 at home against Tottenham`\
+`Pep Guardiola's men have three points from the first three games, blowing a lead at the Amex a week after losing 2-0 at home to Tottenham`\
 https://nytimes.com/athletic/6587234/2025/08/31/brighton-man-city-result-score-analysis/

 **Here’s My Favorite Fried Chicken Sandwich**\